Prepare for the Work & the Rewards

 There are many reasons why you might want to start an online school.
 They’re flexible, accessible, more more affordable to build than traditional educational environments, and they come with powerful abilities to personalize coursework and rapidly scale both your student enrollment and your offerings as a school.

+Starting an online school lets you reach students globally and provide education in a way that fits modern lifestyles.
 As such, starting an online school can be a lucrative endeavor for those with the willingness to put in the hard work of what is effectively starting and maintaining a small-to-medium-sized business.

-When creating your online school, a good first step is to divide the enterprise into smaller, more manageable blocks.
+A good first step is to divide the enterprise into smaller, more manageable blocks.
 Taken together, these blocks will hopefully produce a whole that is greater than the sum of its parts, and get you on your way to successfully creating, selling, and delivering your curricula.

 1. Confirm or Test Demand and Identify Your Niche